-Illumination should be appropriate to the surroundings and character of the whole area, not just the site.
+- 4.1 Illumination should be appropriate to the surroundings and character of the whole area, not just the site.

-4.1.
 It is important that the design process considers how a proposal will interact with the night-time environment, the likely night-time use, and how site layout planning and design minimises the need for exterior lighting.
 For example: areas of a development that need higher levels of task lighting such as storage yards, car parks, loading bays, yards outside of farm buildings etc., should be in less visually sensitive intrinsically dark locations, to avoid light being visible beyond the site.
 Locating these uses behind buildings or within internal courtyards for example might help.
 The location of lighting to avoid impact is therefore a factor that could influence the layout of buildings and external spaces.
 Understanding where the public viewpoints of the site are will help in making these decisions.
-Developers should refer to, and apply, other published professional guidance on the reduction of obtrusive light within projects (see references for links to guidance, especially the Institution of Lighting Professionals publications).

-4.2.
-Table 2 identifies some general lighting principles for any lighting projects affecting the AONB.
+Developers should refer to, and apply, other published professional guidance on the reduction of builting to guidance, especially the Institution of Lighting Professionals publications). - 4.2 Table 2 identifies some general lighting principles for any lighting projects affecting the AONB.